-A: We have over 40 service areas available, so there is a wide variety of options.
+A: We have over 40 service areas available, so there are a wide variety of options.
 During the first session of orientation we will give you an opportunities sheet so you can see what is open during your available days/times.
-We ask that you list your top 3 choices on your application, but do not assign you to a shift until you are completely processed and cleared to volunteer.
-Because of this you should be sure to turn in all your requirements right away.
+We ask that you list your top 3 choices on your application; you will be assigned to a service are once you are processed and cleared.
+Because of this, timeliness is essential

 Q: Do I need an interview?

 A: Yes, we will discuss this during New Ambassador Orientation.